chrisknox97/ufos/README.md

 ## Otherworldly Overview

 ### To create a website using ``HTML`` programming language that will allow its users to filter Unidentified Flying Object (UFO) sightings by the alleged sighting(s)' city, state, country, and shape.
-These search paremeters will be additional tool in narrowing down these sighting along with the website's previous date-based search functionality.
+These search parameters will be additional tool in narrowing down these sighting along with the website's previous date-based search functionality.

 ## Astral Analysis